-Kidneys excrete uric acid from body and increased water intake assures this elimination.
+Kidneys excrete uric acid from the body and increased water intake assures this elimination.
 Water plays a very vital role.
-With a hydrated body, the uric acid crystals are difficult to form.
-They dissolve in the water.
+With a hydrated body, uric acid crystals are difficult to form, as well as they dissolve in the water.

-The body needs at least 3 to 4 litres of water to remove excess uric acid from the body.
-Other fluids like buttermilk, coconut water, lemon water, green tea or flavoured water to increase overall fluid intake.
+The body needs at least 3 to 4 liters of water to remove excess uric acid from the body.
+Other fluids like buttermilk, coconut water, lemon water, green tea or flavored water to increase overall fluid intake.

 High Fiber food:

-Fiber in the body traps the uric acid and helps eliminate from the body.
+The fiber in the body traps the uric acid and helps eliminate it from the body.
 Consume at least 20 – 25 grams of fiber in a day.
-Include high fiber foods like whole fruits and vegetables, whole grains, unstrained soups and juices and pysllium.
+Hence, include high fiber foods like whole fruits and vegetables, whole grains, unstrained soups, and juices and psyllium.

-Consume good amount of Vitamin C rich foods:
+Consume a good amount of Vitamin C rich foods:

-Vitamin C helps in excretion of uric acid.
-Consume citrus fruits, bell peppers, cabbage, amla, guava, etc. It boosts immunity, reduces inflammation and detoxifies the body by removing unwanted waste products.
+Vitamin C helps in the excretion of uric acid.
+Consume citrus fruits, bell peppers, cabbage, amla, guava, etc. It boosts immunity, reduces inflammation, as well as detoxifies the body by removing unwanted waste products.

 Read – Benefits of Lime and Lemon